LearnersGuild/partners/Operating-Model/Working-Together.md

 We seek to avoid the Cult of Productivity anti-pattern.
 Too often, organizations reward quantity of work and idolize members who burn the candle at both ends.
 This not only distracts from the more important metrics of _quality_ and _accuracy_ (to org mission) of the work, but is a prime recipe for burnout.

-** Tldr: Work when you're most productive.
+**tldr: Work when you're most productive.
 Work smart on stuff that energizes you rather than depletes you.
-Aim for roughly 40 hours a week. **
+Aim for roughly 40 hours a week.**

+## Partner Retreats

+A remote, flex-time, holacracy-driven organization means we don't have an opportunity to spend "tribe time" together we nurture our professional and personal relationships as a team outside of a work context.

+To make room for this, partners are required to attend around five residential retreats a year.
+Length of the retreats will vary from 2 to 5 days.

 ## Scheduling and Availability